 Compulsory attendance at an evening course of lectures in the University and its affiliated hospitals is required of all candidates.
-Clinical instruction is not provided for in the course and candidates are expected to have received adequate clinical instruction during their paediatric residency.
-Courses begin in April each year and last for six weeks.
-Lectures will be given on all aspects of paediatrics, including child welfare, school medical service, neonatal diseases, infectious diseases, child psychiatry, social paediatrics and dietetics.
+Candidates are expected to have adequate clinical instruction during their paediatric residency.
+The course lasts for one week and is held in May each year.
+However, for candidates who require additional clinical exposure, an optional two-week course will be provided, including up to ten hours of bedside tutorials, clinical demonstrations and/or clinical attachments.
+Lectures will be given on all aspects paediatrics, including child welfare, school medical service, neonatal diseases, infectious diseases, child psychiatry, social peadiatrics and dietetics.
 The course will not be held unless there is a minimum number of suitable applicants.